 DSRS is a surgical procedure that connects the main vein in the spleen to the left kidney vein.
 The procedure is done to lower blood pressure in the swollen vessels and to limit bleeding.

-This procedure is reserved for patients who fail to respond to drug or endoscopic treatment and are not considered good candidates for a shunting procedure.
+This procedure is reserved for those who fail to respond to medications or endoscopic treatment and are not considered good candidates for a shunting procedure.

 Liver transplantation is the only way to completely cure esophageal varices.

-To help reduce your chances of getting esophageal varices, take these steps:
+To help reduce your chance of esophageal varices:

 - Tell your doctor if you are at risk for chronic liver disease, blood clots, or are on medications that may damage the liver.

-If you already have chronic liver disease, your doctor may prescribe drugs to prevent swollen vessels from developing.
+If you already have chronic liver disease, your doctor may prescribe medications to prevent swollen vessels from developing.

 - Updated: 07/10/2013